Published : 07.31.2019

 With cloud, it is not unusual for users, compute, containers, and serverless functions to have access to critical data along many different permission paths:

 - Users could be a member of a group

 - A serverless function may be able to assume a role

 - Through a role assumption, a user might be able to get access to another account

 And the list goes on and on.
 The Capital One issue seems to have leveraged a direct path (external IP -> configured role -> APIs) but given time, an attacker will explore all possible paths to escalate privilege, and this must be modeled by organizations to understand the actual blast radius of any resource, identity, or role.
 Security architecture teams must be relentlessly hard on DevOps teams creating too many identities that workloads can ‘assume.’

 You have tens of thousands of compute instances, thousands of data stores, hundreds of clouds accounts, and countless agile dev teams.
 To use public cloud the right way, you must verify ‘least privileged’ by observing actual activity to uncover unused trust relationships that could allow escalation.
 Understanding trust relationships requires more than looking at the roles in isolation.
 Baselining platform config is important but insufficient.
 Baselining trust relationships illuminates your blast-radius and helps you reduce it.

 AWS S3 and other object stores continue to be a focus, but this is just the tip of the iceberg.
 If an EC2 instance can access a DynamoDB table but has never done so before, you need to know about it.
-In their defense, Capital One had extensive logs and audit data.
-But, we have seen so many cases within organizations where an audit of object-level access isn't even enabled on buckets.
+In their defense, Capital One had extensive logs and audits.
+But, we have seen so many cases within organizations where an audit of object-level access isn’t even enabled on buckets.
 Monitor all data access and identity activity with alarms for unusual behaviors.
 Also, Amazon DynamoDB, Amazon ElastiCache, Hashicorp Vault, and many other platform services contain critical data too and must be continuously monitored.